-Learn how to make this 5 minute DIY sazon seasoning spice blend with a mix of 5 spices.
-It's perfect for red meat, flavored rice and beans and much more.
+Learn how to make this 5 minute DIY Sazon Seasoning with a mix of achiote, garlic, coriander, cumin, and oregano.
+It’s perfect for using with red meat, rice, beans and many of my favorite Puerto Rican recipes.

 Ingredients